 Safely reopening your dance studio is critical to your business and your students.
-As you open, you’ll need to take precautions to protect yourself, your teachers and your dancers.
-No one has all the answers, but you can take some steps to stay as safe as possible while we await a vaccine and more coronavirus information.
+As you open, take precautions to protect yourself, your teachers and your dancers.
+No one has all the answers, but you can take steps to stay as safe as possible while we await more people getting vaccinated and more coronavirus variant (Delta) information.

-Make your dance studio opening as germ-free as possible with proper cleaning procedures, mask practices and other safe behaviors.
+As more and more receive vaccinations there is a sense that we can plan to get back to work like it was 2019.
+But it is not 2019.
+COVID-19 is still with us and we should not completely let down our guard.
+Make your dance studio opening as germ-free as possible with proper cleaning procedures, and other safe behaviors.
 Let’s take a look at what those practices to reopen your dance studio entail.

 COVID-19 Safety Protocols